-6 Office of the Prime Minister.
+&lt;sup>10 Office of the Prime Minister.
 2016.
 Urban Vulnerability Assessment (Rundu and Windhoek).
 Windhoek.

-7 In a scoring system of 1 for most free, to 7 for least free.
+&lt;sup>11 In a scoring system of 1 for most free, to 7 for least free.
 Freedom in the World 2014.
-Freedom House Report 2016: https://freedomhouse.org/report/freedom-world/freedom-world-2016
+Freedom House Report 2016: https://freedomhouse.org/report/freedom-world/2016

-8 Ministry of Health and Social Services.
+&lt;sup>12 Ministry of Health and Social Services.
 2015.
 Namibia AIDS Response Progress Report 2015.
 Windhoek.

-9 Office of the Prime Minister.
+&lt;sup>13 Office of the Prime Minister.
 2016.
 Namibia Annual Vulnerability Assessment and Analysis (2016).
+Windhoek

-Windhoek needs.
-With 83 percent11 of the population reliant on markets for food, high prices limit access to food by vulnerable households.
-Food price inflation averaged 8.1 percent between 2012 and 2016, with a record low of 4.1 percent in June 2015 and a high of 12.5 percent in December 2016.3 Food assistance, remittances and social grants are an important part of people's coping strategies and sometimes account for a significant proportion of their income.
-Women are also major actors in supporting household access to food by generating income from agricultural labour,12 production and sale of cash crops and other means, and by performing the vast majority of unpaid care and domestic work.
-The annual need for emergency food relief has increased as a result of droughts, and in 2015/16 the Government supported 595,000 people13 - 28 percent of the population - with emergency food relief.
+57 percent of their incomes on food.
+As a result of structural food deficits, Namibia relies on food imports - which are susceptible to price and currency fluctuations - for up to 60 percent of needs.
+With 83 percent of the population reliant on markets for food, high prices limit access to food by vulnerable households.
+Food price inflation averaged 8.1 percent between 2012 and 2016, with a record low of 4.1 percent in June 2015 and a high of 12.5 percent in December 2016.
+Food assistance, remittances and social grants are an important part of people's coping strategies and sometimes account for a significant proportion of their income.
+Women are also major actors in supporting household access to food by generating income from agricultural labour, production and sale of cash crops and other means, and by performing the vast majority of unpaid care and domestic work.
+The annual need for emergency food relief has increased as a result of droughts, and in 2015/16 the Government supported 595,000 people - 28 percent of the population - with emergency food relief.